 Results 1–10 of 20 for "Review"X related to "Science & SciLifeLab Prize for Young..."
-Refine Your Search Refine Your Search TopicTherapy (4)Children (2)Autism (1)Death & dying (1)Emotional health (1) 2 more... [+] Parenting (1)Sexual abuse (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (3)Author/ContributorAuerbach, John (2)Anastasi, Anne (1)Corn, Andrea (1)Eigen, Michael (1)Eisold, Barbara (1) 16 more... [+] Goldsmith, Marcella Tarozzi (1)Hall, Jane (1)Hartman, Stephen (1)Himes, Mavis (1)Hollwitz, John (1)Raubolt, Richard (1)Rebeta, James L. (1)Reynaga-Abiko, Geneva (1)Rothschild, Louis (1)Schulman, Martin A. (1)Stafford, Mark (1)Strenger, Carlo (1)Tejirian, Edward J. (1)Thurer, Shari (1)Zelan, Karen (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 3.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
-Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 4.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+Refine Your Search Refine Your Search TopicChildren (3)Therapy (3)Autism (1)Bullying (1)Death & dying (1) 4 more... [+] Lesbian, gay, bisexual, transgender (1)Pain (1)Parenting (1)Sexual abuse (1)Hide detailsDocument TypeReviewXYear2014 (1)2012 (1)2011 (3)Author/ContributorAuerbach, John S. (2)Eigen, Michael (1)Eisold, Barbara (1)Hall, Jane (1)Harris, Judith (1) 11 more... [+] Hartman, Stephen (1)Himes, Mavis (1)Raubolt, Richard (1)Reynaga-Abiko, Geneva (1)Rothschild, Louis (1)Silverstein, Charles (1)Stafford, Mark (1)Strenger, Carlo (1)Tejirian, Edward J. (1)Thurer, Shari (1)Zelan, Karen (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 2.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
+Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 3.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 4.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
+It also describes a different culture of childhood and its effects.Review 5.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 6.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
 Review (January 2011)7.World, Affectivity, Trauma (Book Review)Carlo Strenger reviews the book "World, Affectivity, Trauma" by Robert D Stolorow.Review (January 2011)8.Rereading Freud: Psychoanalysis Through Philosophy (Book Review)Weighing in at ten papers and two hundred and eighteen pages long, the collection manages to cover significant ground.
 Among the varied aspects of subjectivity found herein are images, dreams, narcissism, denial, remembering, race, and social construction.
-Review 9.Bullying: Experiences and Discourses of Sexuality and Gender (Book Review)Bullying and its newer transformation, cyberbullying, has been studied since the 1990s, but you would never know that by looking at school policies and procedures regarding bullying and various other forms of harassment.Review (January 2014)10.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Review"X related to "Science & SciLifeLab Prize for Young..."
+Review 9.Bullying: Experiences and Discourses of Sexuality and Gender (Book Review)Bullying and its newer transformation, cyberbullying, has been studied since the 1990s, but you would never know that by looking at school policies and procedures regarding bullying and various other forms of harassment.Review (January 2014)10.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Science & SciLifeLab Prize for Young..."